BowlingKata/2019_DEV_099/README.md

 # 2019_DEV_099 Bowling Kata
 ## Overview

-This projects contains an iOS wirtten in Swift that calculates a complete input string of a Bowling Game for a single player A single view let's the user enter the results in a UITextField MVVM architecture has been used to have a clean seapration of concerns.
+This projects contains an iOS app written in Swift that calculates a complete input string of a Bowling Game for a single player
+A single view lets the user enter the results in a UITextField MVVM architecture has been used to have a clean seapration of concerns.
 UI and Unit tests have been included
 Swift syntax with recent features has been heavily used to have a cleaner and more readable code.